benSepanski/breadthNPageInSYCL/annotatedLonestar/bfs/README.md

 a little more documenation [here](https://iss.oden.utexas.edu/?p=projects/galois/analytics/gpu-bfs).
 Optimizations are described in the [IrGL paper](https://dl.acm.org/doi/10.1145/3022671.2984015)

+You should really read this file from the bottom up.

 ## Imports and constants

 The ThreadWork struct comes from ["thread\_work.h"](https://github.com/IntelligentSoftwareSystems/Galois/blob/master/libgpu/include/thread_work.h)